idaholab/virtual_test_bed/doc/content/htgr/httf/lower_plenum_cfd.md

 ## Simulation Results

-The aforementioned CFD cases were carried out on Sawtooth supercomputer located at Idaho National Laboratory.
-A typical simulation job would use 64 compute nodes with 48 parallel threads per node.
+The aforementioned CFD cases were carried out on the Sawtooth supercomputer located at Idaho National Laboratory.
+A typical simulation job would use 64 compute nodes with 48 parallel processes per node.
 A characteristics based time-stepping has been used in the simulations to avoid the limitations imposed by the Courant-Friedrichs-Lewy
 (CFL) number due to the explicit treatment of the non-linear convection term.
 This treatment is necessary due to the existence of small local mesh cells created during the unstructured meshing and tet-to-hex conversion.
 A maximum CFL number of 1.75 has been reached which corresponds to an average time step size of $2.5\times 10^{-5}$.
-A total simulation time of 5.6 is achieved.
+A total non-dimensional simulation time of 5.6 is achieved.
-Due to the nature of unsteady RANS turbulence model, only a quasi-steady state can be reached.
+Due to the nature of the unsteady RANS turbulence model, only a quasi-steady state can be reached.
 Velocity fluctuations are observed when helium flow enters the lower plenum and passes through the LP posts.

 Snapshots of velocity and temperature fields from quasi-steady state are shown in [lp_vel] and [lp_temp] at the lower plenum plane ($y=-0.1 m$).
 Significant fluctuations are observed for both velocity and temperature.